wormholelabs-xyz/example-messaging-endpoint/README.md

 ### Technical Details

+#### Terminology

+> The following variable / parameter naming conventions are in camel case and should be adapted to the implementation's programming language standards accordingly.

+Admin - `admin` - The designated public key / address / etc (as applicable to the given runtime) which can perform the administrative functions on behalf of an Integrator.

+Message - `message` - A cross-chain message, consisting of a Source Chain and Address, Sequence, Destination Chain and Address, and Payload.
+The Router only attests to the hash of that Payload.

+Source Chain - `srcChain` - The Wormhole Chain ID (`u16`) of the sending / emitting chain.

+Source Address - `srcAddr` - The UniversalAddress (`bytes32`) representation (according to the Wormhole specification) of the sending Integrator address.

+Sequence - `sequence` - The auto-incremented `u64` on each message sent by an Integrator

+Destination Chain - `dstChain` - The Wormhole Chain ID (`u16`) of the intended recipient chain.

+Destination Address - `dstAddr` - The UniversalAddress (`bytes32`) representation of the intended recipient Integrator address.

+Payload - `payload` - A message payload of arbitrary bytes, encoded by the Integrator, intended to reach the destination chain / address.

+Payload Hash - `payloadHash` - The `keccak256` (`bytes32`) of the message `payload`.

+Message Hash - `messageHash` - The `keccak256` (`bytes32`) of the concatenated `srcChain`, `srcAddr`, `sequence`, `dstChain`, `dstAddr`, `payloadHash` (in that order).

+Send Transceiver - `sendTransceiver` - A Transceiver enabled to send messages for a given Integrator _to_ a given Destination Chain.

+Receive Transceiver - `recvTransceiver` - A Transceiver enabled to attest to messages for a given Integrator _from_ a given Source Chain.

 #### Router

 - MUST be non-upgradeable, non-"pause"-able, and non-administrated/owned.
 It should be able to be trusted by being completely trustless.